shrlyhe/myo/README.md

 Real-time interaction using the Myo band

 **What It Does**
-  Pulls data from the Twitter API, allowing two users to automatically follow with a mutual high-five.
+  Uses iOS, Fabric, and Myo to allow two users to automatically follow each other on Twitter with a mutual high-five.